OOP2018/contacts-lite/README.md

 createtables = true
 ```

-The class `util.PropertyManager` reads this configuration file and creates a Java Properties object, containing key-value pairs from the file.
+The class `util.PropertyManager` reads this configuration file and creates a Java Properties object containing key-value pairs read from the file.
-PropertyManager searches for the properties file on the application classpath.
+PropertyManager searches for the configuration file on the application classpath.
 By putting `contacts.config` in the src directory, it will be copied to the `bin` directory during project build.

 To get a property value in Java code, we write:

-In Java code we can get properties like this:
 ```java
 final String DATABASE_URL = PropertyManager.getProperty("jdbc.url");
 ```